Office 365 - Restore Your OneDrive

 On Windows machines, right click on the OneDrive icon in the taskbar in the lower right and select Settings.
 You may need to select ^ to expand the visible options in the system tray.Confirm that the Account tab is selected and then click Unlink this PC.Select Unlink account.You will then be prompted to set up a OneDrive account.
 Do not set this up.
 Instead, click on the X in the upper right of the popup to close out of it.On Macs, click the OneDrive icon in the menu bar.Click More and then Preferences.Select the Account tab and click Unlink this Mac.Confirm the unlink by clicking Unlink Account.You will be prompted to setup OneDrive.
 Do NOT set this up.
 Instead, click on the red button in the top left of the window being shown to close out of it.

-2. Sign in to your OneDrive account for Parkland.
-Currently, that can be accessed by going to office.com.
+2. Sign in to your OneDrive account for Parkland via https://go.parkland.edu/onedrive.
 Please be aware that you may be prompted to enter a multi factor authentication (MFA) code.
 For more information on this, please see Office 365 - Multi Factor Authentication Set Up .

 3. Select Settings > Restore your OneDrive.